ndunami/web-programming-submission/README.md

 ## AI
 My Summary

 the AI I used(ChatGPT) was used extensively for guidance, correcting syntax, code generation, troubleshooting, and refining UI/UX.
 I relied on it to help clarify ideas, debug issues, and polish features I had implemented or designed.
 It helped me speed up repetitive tasks and provided helpful alternatives when
 I was stuck on what direction to take my app.
+A big example of this would be my use of AI during the creation of a barcode scan feature.
+The majority of app features were mostly made without much help from AI but the barcode scan feature included heavy use of AI to create, as I had no Idea on where to start and some polishing from me to make it work as intended after the initial guide.

 ##Prompts for trouble shooting:
  - Help, my app wont open any pages when running on ports 8080, whats going on?
  - The app only works on port 3000 and breaks on 8080. how do I fix this?
  - how do I kill apps or open space to apps using port 8080?

-##Promps for the
+##Promps for the features (BARCODE SCANNER)
+ - how would you make a barcode scanner in a web app
+ - hoe do you connect it to a camera in a mobile device?
+ - Help me design a barcode scanner feature for my web app.
+ - How do I make this request to use the user camera

 ##Prompts used to debug or polish features:
  - This is the code ive written. explain why my back button isnt working in this HTML page?
 Highlight the syntax errors or missing lines of code.
  - Can you go over my code and help me remove syntax errors and repetetive code.